 The oldest of the four gateways to the city, Bootham Bar dates back to Roman times over 2,000 years ago.
 The oldest parts of the current gateway are from 11th and 12th centuries, with some stones of the original Roman structure almost certainly reused on Bootham Bar’s reconstruction.
 In 1501 a knocker was added as Scots had to knock and have permission granted from the Lord Mayor to enter York.
 In 1835, the barbican was demolished, making Bootham Bar the final gate to lose its barbican.

 Did you know…?

-Bootham Bar is the closest of the gates to York Minster, with the City Walls between this and Monk Bar enclosing The Liberty of St Peter – a walled area where the Dean and Chapter of York Minster retained control with its own laws, courts and prison.
+Bootham Bar is the closest of the gates to York Minster.
+The City Walls between it and Monk Bar enclose The Liberty of St Peter.
+This was a walled area with its own laws, courts and prison, where the Dean and Chapter of York Minster retained control of.
 It contained the Archbishop’s Palace and Cathedral, the Dean’s house, the Treasurer’s house (which can be still be visited up to this day), other houses of the Canons and the Precentor.